DavidAUsher/design-examples/timeline/README.md

 More work will be needed to determine the correct markup for each entry as the spans are currently floating between the heading and the paragraphs.

 ## Accessibility
-This has not been accessibility tested yet.
+This has been tested by the DWP Accessibility Compliance Team and found no issues.
+However, this will need tested with users, particularly if the markup changes.

 ---